Novakane

-Novakane is the third studio album by American hip-hop group the Outlawz.
+Novakane is the second studio album by American hip-hop group the Outlawz.
 It was released on October 23, 2001, through Outlaw Recordz with distribution via Koch Entertainment.

 Production was handled by Reefologist Da Street Criminologist, L.T.
 Hutton, Floss P, Joey Glasses, Mack 4, Mike Dean, Muhammad "Madball" Bell, Poli Paul, Quimmy Quim and Shorty B. It features guest appearances from Ed Bone, Hellraza, Kamikaze, Seal and T-Low.

 The album debuted at number 100 on the Billboard 200, number 24 on the Top R&B/Hip-Hop Albums and number 3 on the Independent Albums charts in the United States.